IjzerenHein/react-native-shared-element/README.md

 react-native-shared-element-transition is a component that runs shared element transitions entirely native without requiring any passes over the JavaScript bridge.
-It works by taking in two "sources" which can be obtained from a ref of a `<SharedElementSource>` wrapper.
+It works by taking in two "sources" which can be obtained from a ref or a `<SharedElementSource>` wrapper.
 Whenever a transition between screens occurs (e.g. performed by a router/navigator), a view in front of the app should be rendered to host the shared-element-transitions.
 The `value` prop is used to interpolate between the start- and end source, `0` meaning "Show the start